 PILAR ALESSANDRA started her career as Senior Story Analyst at DreamWorks SKG.
 In 2001, she opened the Los Angeles-based On the Page Writers’ Studio, dedicated to teaching and consulting with screenwriters and TV writers at all levels.
 She’s the author of the top-selling scriptwriting book, “The Coffee Break Screenwriter,” and host of the popular “On the Page Podcast.”
 An in-demand speaker, she’s taught at Disney Animation, ABC, CBS and MTV, and traveled the world coaching writers and producers in the UK, China, Poland, Vietnam, Colombia, Portugal and South Africa.
 Pilar’s greatest accomplishment is the success of her students, many of whom have won top competitions like the Nicholl Fellowship, are working on TV shows such as “The 100,” “Silicon Valley” and “Grey’s Anatomy,” and have sold scripts and pitches to studios including DreamWorks, Warner Bros. and Disney.
 For more information about Pilar, her classes, consultations, book and podcast, go to www.onthepage.tv

-Tobin Armbrust is currently President of Worldwide Production and Acquisitions at Virgin Produced.
+Tobin Armbrust is currently COO and President, Production at Virgin Produced.
 Virgin Produced is the film, television and digital entertainment arm of Richard Branson’s Virgin Group.
 Armbrust is building a slate of content over multiple platforms that is disruptive, high concept and youth oriented.

 Armbrust began his career in the film industry as Head of Acquisitions at The Steel Company, a Los Angeles based agency that represented some of the largest film distributors in the world, including France’s Canal Plus, South Korea’s Samsung, and Japan’s Pony Canyon.